IOxCyber/Cloud-Certs/Azure AZ-500/New Syllabus/MS Tools/Azure-Sentinel.md

   - Deploy data connectors as part of a solution.
   - `syslog, Common Event Format (CEF), Trusted Automated eXchange of Indicator Information (TAXII) (for threat intelligence), Azure, AWS services`

+## 1. The `Azure Monitor activity log is a platform log in Azure` that provides insight into subscription-level events, Activity log events are retained in Azure for 90 days and then deleted.

+## 2. A `Log Analytics workspace is a centralized repository and analytics engine in Azure Monitor` that collects and analyzes telemetry data from various sources, including applications, servers, virtual machines, containers, and other resources across hybrid and multi-cloud environments.
+## 3. `Activity log data in a Log Analytics workspace is stored in a table` called `AzureActivity` that you can retrieve with a log query in Log Analytics, Activity log events are retained in the Azure platform for 90 days.

- 5. After connecting your data sources to Microsoft Sentinel, `create custom analytics rules to help discover threats and anomalous behaviors in your environment.`
+## 4. After connecting your data sources to Microsoft Sentinel, `create custom analytics rules to help discover threats and anomalous behaviors in your environment.`

- 6. `The size limit for an entire alert is 64 KB.`
+## 5. `The size limit for an entire alert is 64 KB.`
- 7. `Up to 150 alerts can be grouped into a single incident.`
+## 6. `Up to 150 alerts can be grouped into a single incident.`

- 8. Configure automation in Microsoft Sentinel:
+**** 8. Configure automation in Microsoft Sentinel:
 - Playbooks `sequences of automated steps or actions designed to execute specific security workflows or response processes in response to security incidents.`
 - Playbooks are collections of procedures that can be run from Microsoft Sentinel in response to an entire incident, to an individual alert, or to a specific entity.
 - `In order to trigger the playbook, you'll then create an automation rule.`